Relating Functional and Imperative Session Types

+reads like this: in typing environment $\Gamma$, expression $e$ has type $t$ and its evaluation processes channels according to $\Sigma_i$ and returns channels according to $\Sigma_o$.

-Formally we define tagged session types by adding an identity tag $\alpha$ to all session types and augmenting function types with a set of uniquely tagged sessions.
-We also carve out a set of data types $d$.
-These are the types of values that can be transmitted in VGR programs.
+We define tagged session types by adding an identity tag $\alpha$ to all session types and augmenting function types with a set of uniquely tagged sessions.
+We carve out a set of data types $d$, which can be transmitted in VGR programs.
 Hence, session types proper (denoted by $s$) are a subset of LFST's session types.

-Figure~\ref{fig:lfst-eff-typing} shows a selection of the typing rules as the addition of effects is mostly standard.
+Using mostly standard effect typing rules (see \Cref{fig:lfst-eff-typing-excerpt} for select rules and \Cref{sec:effect-typing} for the full set of rules), we show that effect typing is a proper restriction of LFST typing.